What Drives Compositional Generalization? The Importance of Continuous Training Objectives in Visual Generative Models: Experimental Setup

 \paragraph{Evaluation}

 To evaluate whether generated images faithfully capture the intended factors, we train probes for each factor to classify its presence in the generated outputs.
-We train the probes on \textit{all} possible combinations, including those held-out from generative model training.
+We train the probes on \textit{all} possible combinations, including those held-out from model training.
 Following \citep{okawa,park2024emergence}, a composition is considered correct if all factors' probe probability is at least $0.5$.
-For visualizing training dynamics, we use blue curves for compositions seen in training, pink curves for held-out level-1 compositions, and red curves for held-out level-2 compositions.
+While we additionally report standard metrics (FID, FDD, CRA) on real datasets in \cref{appendix:eval}, probe-based accuracy directly measures our well-defined target, compositional correctness, without conflating it with general image quality.
+For visualizing training dynamics, we use blue curves for compositions seen in training, pink curves for level-1 compositions, and red curves for level-2 compositions.
 Performance on level-2 compositions serves as a particularly informative metric for compositional generalization, as they require the model to generate multiple novel factors simultaneously.